Gpooja13/Blockchain-based-Document-Verification-App-DocCheck/README.md

    - View or find specific issued documents by entering the credentials used at issuance (such as user ID and email).
    - This feature helps users or authorities quickly locate and verify document details on the blockchain for validation purposes.

-**Viewing documents does not require a Metamask account.
+**Note: Viewing documents does not require a Metamask account.
 However, a Metamask account is necessary for performing other operations, such as document issuance or verification.**

 ## Demo